Does UChicago Superscore the SAT?

 Female student writing in her desk.

-There are some applicants who might have the impression that their score on the SAT or ACT does not adequately represent their academic preparedness or potential.
+Some applicants might think that their SAT or ACT score does not adequately represent their academic preparedness or potential.
 If this describes your situation, you have the option of applying to the University of Chicago using the test-optional method, in which case you will not be required to submit your SAT or ACT scores along with your application.

 We encourage all students, regardless of the testing plan they have chosen, to send in any additional materials (details of which can be found in the Supplements section) that they consider to be the most representative of their abilities, interests, and possible contributions to the University of Chicago.

 Some of the most accomplished students from all over the world have already submitted their applications to the university in the hope of securing a place to live in Chicago.
-If your cumulative grade point average is lower than or equal to 4.48, then applying to the University of Chicago might be a stretch for you.
-However, the University of Chicago takes into account the ENTIRE application; therefore, we can compensate for a low GPA with additional factors, which we will go over in the following paragraphs.
+If your cumulative grade point average is lower than or equal to 4.48, then applying to the University of Chicago might be a stretch.
+However, the University of Chicago considers the ENTIRE application; therefore, we can compensate for a low GPA with additional factors, which we will review in the following paragraphs.

 You have reached the pinnacle of academic achievement if your cumulative grade point average is 4.48 or higher.
-When deciding whether or not to admit a candidate, the admissions staff at the University of Chicago considers a number of factors, including the candidate’s grade point average (GPA), test scores, extracurricular activities and work experience, class rank, recommendations, and essays.
-All of these aspects are significant, and we do our best to take them into account.
+When deciding whether or not to admit a candidate, the admissions staff at the University of Chicago considers several factors, including the candidate’s grade point average (GPA), test scores, extracurricular activities and work experience, class rank, recommendations, and essays.
+All of these aspects are significant, and we do our best to consider them.

 There were almost 38,000 applications received for the Class of 2025, which is almost 3,600 more applicants than there were for the Class of 2024 (34,372 applications).
 The average SAT score of the Class of 2025 was 1535, which is a very high score.
 U Chicago has always had a strong emphasis on standardized test scores, but now they are boasting about this orientation, and prospective students should take this into consideration.